TarunKanth007/humanity_project/README.md

 ## 🎯 About

-CuraLink is a comprehensive healthcare research platform that bridges the gap between patients seeking treatments and researchers advancing medical science.
+MedAtlas is a comprehensive healthcare research platform that bridges the gap between patients seeking treatments and researchers advancing medical science.
 The platform enables:

 - **Patients/Caregivers** to discover clinical trials, connect with health experts, and access cutting-edge research
 - **Researchers** to manage trials, find collaborators, and engage directly with the patient community